Tentbat/Hell_on_Earth/README.md

 The Start

 Look.
 This is a shoestring project.
 That means we have no budget.
 Just used shoestrings.
-To eat, I mean.
+To eat.
+See whayt I mean.